 All projects will be submitted on Google Drive.
 Teams will submit their information via a Google Form and then upload projects to the Drive folder.
-Each school will have their own folder.
-All project materials must be submitted electronically by May 8.
+Each school will have their own folder, and a designated folder will be established for Family Data Jam submissions.
+All project materials must be submitted electronically by May 27.
 Visual and written files must be uploaded as PDFs and videos must be uploaded onto YouTube.
 All video links must be included in the report.